 How do you revive a dying rosemary plant?

-Some of them you could solve by changing the way you nurture the plant.
 However, the problem of excessive watering is the most dangerous and the hardest to solve.
 If you see any flabby, brown leaves and stems, you can try the following.

 - Carefully remove the plant from the pot.

 - Inspect the root and remove any diseased or rotten parts.
 Keep in mind that the plant cannot survive if you cut more than one-third of the root mass.

 - Clean the root and rinse the root under lukewarm water.